Do you need a solicitor?

 What no win no fee actually means

 Most personal injury solicitors offer a conditional fee agreement — commonly called no win no fee.
-Understanding how this works before signing one changes what it means for your settlement.
+Understanding this before signing changes what it means for your settlement.

 No win no fee means you pay nothing if you lose.
 But if you win, a percentage of your compensation is deducted before you receive it.
 For OIC claims, where the tariff is fixed and the settlement value is often relatively modest, that deduction can represent a significant proportion of what you receive.